moskytw/mosql/docs/query.rst

 .. note::

-    If you are using non-standard SQL, such as MySQL, you need to patch the :mod:`mosql.util`.
-For MySQL, an official patch is here - :doc:`/mysql`.
+    If you are using non-standard SQL, such as MySQL, check :doc:`patches`.

 .. versionadded:: v0.6